awesomeWM/awesome/docs/03-declarative-layout.md

 ### Accessing widgets

-For each widget or container, it is possible to add an `identifier` attribute so that it accessed later.
+For each widget or container, it is possible to add an `identifier` attribute so that it can be accessed later.

 Widgets defined using `setup` can be accessed using these methods: